-There is no doubt that male reproductive health is deteriorating – more male babies are being born with birth defects effecting their penises, testicular cancer is on the rise and sperm counts are dropping.
+There is no doubt that male reproductive health is deteriorating – more male babies are being born with birth defects affecting their penises, testicular cancer is on the rise and sperm counts are dropping.
 Collectively these symptoms are known as Testicular Dysgenesis Syndrome, which is a term used to describe the disruption of testosterone in boys.
 The report examines animal studies that link testosterone-disrupting chemicals to de-masculinization in wildlife.

 So what can we do?
-It would seem that pregnant women are mostly at risk in weeks 8 – 10 of their pregnancies but it makes sense to avoid environmental toxins throughout pregnancy and if possible in the period before conception.
+It would seem that pregnant people are mostly at risk in weeks 8 – 10 of their pregnancies but it makes sense to avoid environmental toxins throughout pregnancy and if possible in the period before conception.
 As Dr. Sharpe told the Daily Mail.
 “You can’t do anything about chemicals in the environment but you can control what you expose a baby to through your lifestyle choices.
 Because we don’t know the complete list of chemicals that may be hormone disrupters, and we don’t know how they interact, we can’t point a finger at an individual chemical.
 The message is to avoid them, just as you should avoid alcohol and drugs.”

-So at the YinOva Center here is the advice we give out Moms-to-be
+So at the Yinova Center here is the advice we give out Moms-to-be

 - Avoid processed foods where possible.
 That means limiting foods that have been made in a factory.

 - Eat as much organic food as your budget will allow.
 Patients often tell me that the cost of eating organic is what puts them off and I understand this from my own experience.
-In this YinOva blog entry from last year, I described how, in my own family, we cut down on food wastage in order to be able to afford to eat better quality food.
+In this Yinova blog entry from last year, I described how, in my own family, we cut down on food wastage in order to be able to afford to eat better quality food.

 - Switch your deodorant to one that is made from natural ingredients.
 After trying quite a few natural deodorants, with mixed results, we decided we really like this one which you can get on Amazon – Alvera Aloe Based Roll-On Deodorant.